Taking Over Aging Parents' Finances

 View and Print Full Document (pdf)

 The best way to avoid problems later on is to plan ahead.
 Planning ahead helps to ensure that parents’ wishes are carried out, and it can eliminate potential conflicts among siblings about how mom and dad’s finances will be managed and by whom.
-Children should have a frank discussion with parents about their assets, liabilities, income and expenses around the time parents retire, if not earlier.
-The problem is that many people are private about their finances, so parents may be reluctant to discuss the issue with their children.
-While bringing up the subject of finances with parents can be awkward, it is an important and necessary conversation to have so children can better assist parents later on.
+Children should have a frank discussion with parents about their assets, liabilities, income, and expenses around the time parents retire, if not earlier.
+The problem is that many people are private about their finances, so parents may be reluctant to discuss their finances with their children.
+While bringing up the subject of finances with parents can be awkward, it is an important and necessary conversation to have so children can better assist their parents later on.
 At the very least, parents should let their children know where the parents keep their important financial documents in case these documents are needed in an emergency.
-Ideally, parents should have an estate plan in place that includes powers of attorney and/or revocable living trusts that dictate who will manage their finances and under what circumstances.
+Ideally, parents should have an estate plan in place that includes powers of attorney or revocable living trusts that dictate who will manage their finances and under what circumstances.
 Additionally, parents should maintain updated lists of income and assets.

 An article on Forbes.com offers a few practical suggestions for actions that children can assist their parents in taking now that will ease the burden and transition for children later, if and when the children need to step in and take over the management of their parents’ finances:

 - Put regular transactions on autopilot.
 Have Social Security and other monthly checks deposited directly into bank accounts and have bills automatically debited.